aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-resources/supporting-border-information-resource/_index.md

 ```
 By following these steps, you can seamlessly integrate the Border Information Resource feature into your Aspose.PSD for .NET project.
 ## Conclusion

 Congratulations!
 You've successfully learned how to use Border Information Resources with Aspose.PSD for .NET.
 Experiment with different parameters and explore the extensive capabilities of this library to enhance your imaging projects.

-## Frequently Asked Questions
+## FAQ's

-### Q: Can I use Aspose.PSD for .NET with other .NET frameworks?
+### Q1: Can I use Aspose.PSD for .NET with other .NET frameworks?

-Yes, Aspose.PSD for .NET is compatible with various .NET frameworks.
+A1: Yes, Aspose.PSD for .NET is compatible with various .NET frameworks.

-### Q: Where can I find more documentation?
+### Q2: Where can I find more documentation?

-Refer to the [official Aspose.PSD documentation](https://reference.aspose.com/psd/net/) for detailed information.
+A2: Refer to the [Aspose.PSD documentation](https://reference.aspose.com/psd/net/) for detailed information.

-### Q: Is there a free trial available?
+### Q3: Is there a free trial available?

-Yes, you can access the free trial [here](https://releases.aspose.com/).
+A3: Yes, you can access the free trial [here](https://releases.aspose.com/).

-### Q: How can I get support?
+### Q4: How can I get support?

-Visit the [Aspose.PSD support forum](https://forum.aspose.com/c/psd/34) for assistance.
+A4: Visit the [Aspose.PSD support forum](https://forum.aspose.com/c/psd/34) for assistance.

-### Q: Are temporary licenses available?
+### Q5: Are temporary licenses available?

-Yes, you can obtain temporary licenses [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, you can obtain temporary licenses [here](https://purchase.aspose.com/temporary-license/).